qu3vipon/drf-service-layer/README.md

 ### Description

-When a view is initialized by DRF's `initial()` method, `dto property` is used as an argument when instantiating the service layer.
+When a view is initialized by DRF's `initial()` method, `dto property` is used as an argument for instantiating the service layer.
 DTO is already injected into the service layer as an instance variable(`self.dto`), so you don't need to care about parameters when implementing business logic and using them.
 You can get editor support from type hinting(`self.dto: OrderDTO`) when you deal with `self.dto`.
 After all, you can call any method from the service layer